 At the closing date, the list of nominees is provided to the Planning Committee.
-The PC will validate the list of nominees and vote on the formal slate of nominations for the OAB to be considered by the TC.
+The PC will validate the list of nominees to be candidates for the OAB.
+Then the vote on OAB candidates can begin by TC voting members.